programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Thus, there must be a few counties in the top quartile that have had many more killings.

 I find the easiest way to figure out what's going on with the data is to visualize it with a [boxplot](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html).
-> Pandas could also display this as a histogram `(map_df.hist(bins=20))` but if the Y-scale is large (as it will be on this distribution of data), it can be very hard to see the outlying points on the right-side of the distribution.
-A `boxplot` shows these values better.

 > The default boxplot is vertical, but since most monitors are landscape-orientation, when I'm displaying the data on my monitor, I prefer to make the boxplot horizontal.
 To display the boxplot vertically, omit the `vert=False` keyword.